mbdriscoll/indigo/index.md

 ### Composite Operators

-Composite operators represent a collection of other operators arranged in some structured way.
+Composite operators represent a collection of operators arranged in some structured way.

 #### BlockDiag Matrix (`slo.operators.BlockDiag`)